einat/nddrylliog-blog/2012-12-20-ld25-postmortem.md

 specific errors) and so thought my emitter didn't work for a long time.

 Something else that went wrong was the sound library I used.
 At first, I used a library of mine, abstracted over cubeb, a minimal, low-level sound library.
-The nice thing was cubeb is that it's so light, so it wouldn't add much weight to the fina lgame, which I found great.
+The nice thing about cubeb is that it's so light, so it wouldn't add much weight to the final game, which I found great.
 But for some reason when I recorded a bit of voice and tried to play it back as an ogg file, it error'd.
 I had no time to debug, so I switched to SDL_mixer instead.
 It was quick, but still time lost.
 Then I learned that "loops" must be 0 if